-They are designed to do exactly as the name sounds; its a system that allows the layman to manage the content on their website without having to know any code.
-This allows the business owner or website owner to make timely changes to there website without being dependent on someone else to do it.
+Content Management Systems are designed to do exactly as the name sounds; its a system that allows the layman to manage the content on their website without having to know any arcane code.
+This allows the business owner, or website owner, to make timely changes to their website without being dependent on someone else to do it.
 This is essential for adding blog posts, news updates, calendar events, product launches, adding a new employee to a staff directory, and so much more.
-Its also just as important for removing outdated content in a timely manner, products that are no longer in stock or services no longer provided, price changes for 'sales' periods.
+Its also just as important for removing outdated content in a timely manner, products that are no longer in stock or services no longer provided, price changes for 'sales' periods, etc.

-Though we've worked with numerous Content Management Systems the primary two that we endorse are Wordpress and Concrete5.
+Though we've worked with various content management systems the primary two that we endorse are Wordpress and Concrete5.

 Concrete5 is the perfect response to the two weaknesses of Wordpress above.
-Concrete5 rode in on the wave of WYSIWYG (what you see is what you get) editing, which, combined with drag and drop editing is the new revolution in most CMSs today.
+1) Concrete5 rode in on the wave of WYSIWYG (what you see is what you get) editing, which, combined with drag and drop editing is the new revolution in most CMSs today.
 Wordpress is aspiring to meet that trend with its Gutenberg Editor, but it is a heavy handed approach to the sleek in page editing of Concrete5.
-The simple and clean interface of Concrete5 makes it a much easier system for the layman to embrace for do it yourself publishing and editing.
-This very website that you're currently visiting, is built on Concrete5 and is ultimately our in house preference that we recommend over Wordpress.
-The second thing about Concrete5 is its straightforward simplicity that makes it a breeze for cosmetic customizations and functional enhancements, that aren't as readily achievable in Wordpress.
-Though Wordpress themes are customizable the network of files on the back end are far more complex and have a greater frequency of internal conflicts with supplementary plug-ins or add ons than Concrete5.
+2) The simple and clean interface of Concrete5 makes it a much easier system for the layman to embrace do it yourself publishing and editing.
+This very website that you're currently visiting, is built on Concrete5 and is ultimately the in house preference we often recommend over Wordpress.
+Concrete5 is built on an impressively straightforward coding framework that makes it a breeze for cosmetic customizations and functional enhancements that aren't as readily achievable in Wordpress.
+Though Wordpress themes are customizable, the network of files on the back end are far more complex and have a greater frequency of internal conflicts with supplementary plug-ins or add ons than Concrete5.
 Additionally, Concrete5 lives up to its name; based on on the solid foundation of its architecture Concrete5 is for more secure than Wordpess.
 Wordpress, with its varied infrastructure of plugins, requires much more frequent monitoring of security updates than Concrete5.
-The primary drawback of Concrete5 is that it isnt as established in the marketplace, so supplemental 'out of the box' addons aren't as prolific.
-That said, its limited options are of a higher caliber and less likely to pose complex or elusive internal conflicts' or what coders call bugs.
+The primary drawback of Concrete5 is that it isn't as established in the marketplace, so supplemental out of the box addons aren't as prolific.
+That said, its limited options are of a higher caliber and less likely to pose complex or elusive internal conflicts or what coders call bugs.
 The foundation of Concrete5 also makes it a preferred choice for much larger or scalable websites with more users and intensive multi user functionality; Concrete5 is ideal for membership oriented websites.